dreikanter/sublime-bookmarks/README.md

 - [What are the best programming fonts?](http://www.slant.co/topics/67/~what-are-the-best-programming-fonts)
 - [Progamming Fonts](http://blog.codinghorror.com/progamming-fonts/) and [Revisiting Programming Fonts](http://blog.codinghorror.com/revisiting-programming-fonts/) at [CodingHorror](http://blog.codinghorror.com).

+# Other Bookmark Lists

+There are a lot of other bookmarks collections on GitHub.
+Take a look at metabookmarks list: https://github.com/bayandin/awesome-awesomeness

 ## License

 Licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

-Other bookmark lists on the GitHub: https://github.com/bayandin/awesome-awesomeness